spacemeshos/POET-OLD/protocol.md

    2.1 li - The label of the node i
    2.2 An ordered list of the labels of the sibling node of each node on the path to the parent node.

 So, for example for Dag(4) and for a challenge identifier `0101` - The labels that should be included in the list are: 0101, 0100, 011, 00 and 1.
-This is basically an openning of a merkle tree commitment.
+This is basically an opening of a merkle tree commitment.

 The complete proof data can be encoded in a tuple where the first value is φ and the second value is a dictionary with an entry for each of the t challenge identifiers using the following syntax: